isomerpages/moe-poiching/_cca/Performing Arts/Chinese Calligraphy.md

 2.  全国书法比赛Students’ Calligraphy Competition organised by Ngee Ann Culture Centre on 25 and 26 July 2015.
 3. National Primary Schools Chinese Calligraphy Competition organised by 牛车水民众俱乐部妇女执行委员会 and Chinese Calligraphy Society of Singapore on 2 Aug 2015(Sunday) from 2pm to 3pm.
 4. 5th National Chinese Calligraphy Competition on 15 July 2015 Friday from 2pm to 6pm at Singapore Futsing Association.
 Pupils are encourage to participate…
-5. National Primary Schools Chinese Calligraphy Competition organised by You Tee CC and Chinese Calligraphy Society of Singapore – 27 March 2016(Sunday)
+5. National Primary Schools Chinese Calligraphy Competition&nbsp;organised by&nbsp;You Tee CC and&nbsp;Chinese Calligraphy Society of Singapore – 27 March 2016(Sunday)
-6. 27th National Primary Schools Chinese Calligraphy Competition co-organised by Lian He Zao Bao and Chinese Calligraphy Society of Singapore on 1st May 2016.
+6. 27th&nbsp;National Primary Schools Chinese Calligraphy Competition&nbsp;co-organised by Lian He Zao Bao and Chinese Calligraphy Society of Singapore on 1st&nbsp;May 2016.

 ### Photographs
 ![](/images/download-3.jpg)